 Think of refrigerant as the lifeblood of your air conditioning system.
 This hardworking chemical circulates continuously through a set of coils.
 As your indoor air passes over the evaporator coil, the refrigerant inside absorbs the heat, much like a sponge soaks up water.
 It then travels to the outdoor unit, where it releases that heat outside.
 This cycle is what leaves you with cool, comfortable air inside your home.
 Because it operates in a closed system, your AC shouldn't lose refrigerant over time.
 If the level is low, it’s a clear sign of a leak in your air conditioning system.

-How a Leak Hurts Your AC's Performance
+How a Freon Leak Sabotages Your AC's Cooling Power

 When your system loses refrigerant, it can no longer absorb and release heat effectively.
 Your AC will start to struggle, working much harder to cool your home.
 You'll likely notice the first sign when your house just doesn't feel as cool as it used to, even with the thermostat set low.
 You might also hear strange hissing or bubbling sounds near the unit, which can indicate escaping refrigerant.
 Another telltale sign is ice forming on the evaporator coils.
 Since the system is running longer and less efficiently, you’ll also see a frustrating spike in your monthly energy bills.
 A leak is a problem that only gets worse, so it's best to contact a professional right away.